 What is a Hadron?

-A hadron is a type of subatomic particle that includes baryons and mesons that take part in the strong interaction.
+The term hadron is mostly used in particle physics, it is mostly made of quarks, gluons and anti-quarks.
+A hadron is divided into two families that are known as baryons: made up of 3 quarks and mesons, made up of 1 quark and 1 anti-quark.
 Just like elephants, quarks exist in groups with other quarks and not found alone.
 Similarly, hadrons are the composite particles made of quarks.
 Although individual quarks have functional electric charges, these combine such that hadrons carry a net integer electric charge.
 Another property of hadrons is that they carry no net color charge even though the quarks carry color charge.
 Only a very small part of the mass of a hadron is due to the quarks in it, which is the weird thing about hadrons.

 The baryons are constructed of three valence quarks.
 Thus, they are fermions viz. they have odd half-integer spin because they consist of an odd number of quarks.
 As quarks possess baryon number B = 1/3, the baryon number B = 1.
 Proton and neutron are the best-known baryons.